kspilario/MKCVA_MPC/README.md

-# Fast Nonlinear Data-driven MPC using MKCVA
+# Fast MKCVA for Learning-based NMPC

 This repository contains the codes associated with the manuscript: "Fast Mixed Kernel Canonical Variate Analysis for Learning-based Nonlinear Model Predictive Control".
 (Under Review)